Teloah/active-object-delphi/README.md

-# active-object-delphi
+# Active Object in Delphi
-An example of pseudo concurrency with Active Object
+An example of pseudo concurrency with Active Object.
+Adapted from ["Agile Principles, Patterns, and Practices in C#"](http://www.amazon.com/Agile-Principles-Patterns-Practices-C-ebook/dp/B0051TM4GI/).